-SOCIOLOGY 721511
+SOCIOLOGY 721511 AP [®] PSYCI

-Semester (5 credits)
+Semester (5 credits) Year (10 cred

-[10 / 11 / 12] UC / CSU (g)
+[10 / 11 / 12] UC / CSU (g) [11 / 12]

 This semester course is a study of the behaviors of people in groups.
 Just as psychology is the study of individual behaviors and attitudes, sociology studies group behaviors, dynamics, and attitudes.
 Sociology emphasizes American society, social change, cultural / ethnic relations, religion and mass media.
 Multimedia and video based discussions will be used to look into how groups shape our everyday lives.
-A group public improvement plan will be assembled and presented as a final project.
 Students interested in different American cultures and subcultures, student government, or public service are encouraged to take this cooperative course.